Long-term Field Measurements Project

 - Buoys and radars collect data on wind, waves, and water levels.

-- Laser equipment collects data on the thickness and behavior of waves.
+- Laser equipment collects data on the thickness and behaviour of waves.

-- For the measurement program, it is beneficial if there are several high-water situations each year.
+- For the measurement programme, it is beneficial if there are several high-water situations each year.

-- All data is analyzed.
-This allows us to refine the assumptionsin the calculation models.
+- All data is analysed.
+This allows us to refine the assumptions in the calculation models.

 The results of the measurements help prevent dyke reinforcement from becoming unnecessarily expensive.